 An exciting line-up of guest performers will be announced soon.
 Save the date for this annual FASO event, which brings dancing aficionados and music lovers together.
 DIs or dancing instructors will be available to guests.

-The Filipino American Symphony Orchestra (FASO) is pleased to announce its International Orchestral Composition Competition for student composers.
-This competition is dedicated to the promotion of Philippine folk music and was established in honor of FASO’s 10th anniversary.
+The Filipino American Symphony Orchestra (FASO) is pleased to announce its International Composition Competition for Philippine Folk Music for students.
+This composition competition is dedicated to the promotion of Philippine folk music and was established in honor of FASO’s 10th anniversary.
 All participants must submit an original composition for full orchestra (no vocals) that incorporates a theme(s) from any Philippine folk song(s).
 The composition must be between 3 and 5 minutes.

 A distinguished panel of judges will select a winner, who will be awarded a $1000 prize.
 The second place winner will receive a prize of $500.
 The winning piece will have its world premiere at FASO’s 10th anniversary concert in Los Angeles in November 2018.